 Marketing Features

-Marketing tools help with attracting and retaining students, promoting courses, and growing your revenue.
+Marketing tools help with attracting and retaining students, promoting courses, and growing your online business.

 Podia allows you to create email campaigns, schedule newsletters, and segment your audience.
-While not as advanced as dedicated email platforms, it’s sufficient for basic marketing needs.
+While not as advanced as dedicated platforms, it’s sufficient for basic email marketing features.

 You can also set up an affiliate program to encourage others to promote your courses.
 Affiliates have access to a dedicated dashboard to track their commissions.

-Teachable takes a more integration-focused approach to provide you with basic built-in tools while encouraging the use of third-party services for advanced marketing needs.
+Teachable takes a more integration-focused approach to provide you with basic built-in tools while encouraging the use of other marketing tools for advanced needs.

 Similar to Podia, Teachable includes an affiliate program where you recruit partners and track performance.
 It also integrates with email marketing platforms like Mailchimp, ConvertKit, and ActiveCampaign to provide advanced segmentation and automation features.